ckdextergames/Icarus_mods/README.md

 5. __So_Many_Bearz__ (Direct link: https://bit.ly/CKDbearz)

 Looking for a challenge?
 This adaptation of CritFail's *MoarBearz* mod turns up the volume.
 A lot.
 Beware! *MoarBearz* keeps the in-game distance they can spawn from your dropship.
 This mod decreases that distance __by half__! *MoarBearz* increases the possible spawning of bears, polar bears and mammoths from 1 to 3, while this mods __cranks that up to 7__.
 So yeah, be warned.
 And be ready!
-Enjoy.
+Enjoy. **Now with a new version** -- "Too_Many_Bearz" which increases the spawn from 7 to 14.
+Mostly a proof-of-concept, but I imagine some will like to just play that way all the time.
+XD

 ---